 The system() driver is also used in the default configuration file of syslog-ng OSE.
 For details on the default configuration file, see Example 4.1, The default configuration file of syslog-ng OSE (p.
-33).
+35).
+Starting with syslog-ng OSE version 3.6, you can use the system-expand command-line utility (which is a shell script, located in the modules/system-source/ directory) to display the configuration that the system() source will use.